-Ohio Department of Job and Family Services' Bureau of Managed Care

-50 West Town Street, Suite 400

-Columbus, OH 43215
+Ohio Department of Medicaid 50 West Town Street, Suite 400 Columbus, OH 43215 1-614-466-4693

-1-614-466-4693

 Member Services

 Buckeye is committed to providing Buckeye members with information about the health benefits that are available to them through the Buckeye program.
 Buckeye encourages members to take responsibility for their health care by providing them with basic information to assist them with making decisions about their healthcare choices.